pbs-assess/pacea/README.md

 \[![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fpbs-assess%2Fpacea&label=VISITORS&countColor=%23263759&style=flat&labelStyle=upper)\]
 <!-- badges: end -->

-An R package to house Pacific Region ecosystem data to help operationalise an ecosystem approach to fisheries management.
+An R package of Pacific ecosystem information to help facilitate an ecosystem approach to fisheries management

 *We wrangle the data so you don’t have to*